-Ballast Point Red Velvet, seen on draft in the past, is now kicking off a special new “Nitro” bottle program.
+Ballast Point Red Velvet, seen on draft in the past, is now apart of a new “Nitro” bottle program.

-Ballast Point Red Velvet is a 12 ounce bottle release, shipping nationally in January, 2017.
+Ballast Point Red Velvet is a 12 ounce bottle release, shipping nationally starting in January, 2017.

 Debut: January, 2017

 The world of hazy, unfiltered India pale ales will get a little bigger in the near future.
 Ballast Point Unfiltered Sculpin is on the horizon.